Sant720/sandwich/content/docs/extras/ai-disclosure.md

 I used **ChatGPT 5.1** to assist with:

 - Drafting and refining conceptual explanations
-- Improving clarity, structure, and tone
 - Generating examples, variations, and reference language
 - Ensuring consistency across the knowledge base

 **All AI-generated content was manually reviewed, edited, and shaped** to fit the project's voice, constraints, and quality expectations.

 ### Image creation
-Visual assets were created using **Gemini Nano Banana 3 Pro**, which supported:
+Visual assets were created using **Gemini Nano Banana 3 Pro** to save time in development.

-- Generating visual references
-- Exploring design concepts
-- Enhancing illustrative clarity where needed

-Images were **manually curated** before being included in the project.

 ### Coding assistance
 I used **OpenAI Codex** in Visual Studio Code to assist with:

-- Proposing code snippets
 - Generating boilerplate structures
 - Speeding up repetitive or mechanical coding tasks